 Attributes of the constituted solution are described in the current USP <1>, Injections.
 The requirements of a constituted solution state that there is no visible insoluble material and the solution is no less clear than the diluent after a pre-determined amount of time.
 The typical volume for reconstitution returns the product to the same volume and concentration as the starting product used for filling the bulk solution.
 However, some products are reconstituted at a different concentration and volume than that used for the filled solution.
 Products may be reconstituted with diluents other than sterile Water for Injection.
 They may include sterile Normal Saline (0.9% NaCl) and Bacteriostatic Water for Injection and Bacteriostatic Normal Saline.
 The diluent used may have an influence on the reconstitution time or attributes of the constituted solution.

 Both freshly formulated solution and reconstituted solution is pH measured per USP<791>, pH.
 Standardization with two or three pH buffers that bracket the expected sample range are performed prior to use.
-The pH buffers chosen are no greater than three pH units, but no less than two pH units apart (e.g. 4.01, 7.00, and 10.01).
 An ATC probe may be used for automatic temperature compensation.
-If an ATC probe is not available and the sample to be measured is colder or hotter than room temperature, the buffers are chilled or heated accordingly.

-Osmolarity is a measurement of the total solute concentration in a liquid.
+Osmolarity is an important attribute depending upon the product route of administration.
+It is a measurement of the total solute concentration in a liquid.
 It is written as moles of solute present/Kg of solvent (or as millimoles of solute present per liter of solution) to measure the freezing point of the sample solution.
 The instrument utilizes a high-precision, electronic thermometer to sense the sample temperature, to control the degree of supercooling and freeze induction, and to measure the freezing point of the sample.